-Most web browsers don't support H.265 decoding and because of this the camera doesn't support it in its web interface.
-Instead you can use a video management system or application supporting H.265 decoding.
+Most web browsers don't support H.265 decoding and because of this the device doesn't support it in its web interface.
+Instead you can use a video management system or application that supports H.265 decoding.

 Set up network storage